-What are benzodiazapines?
+What are benzodiazepines?

-Benzodiazepines may be implemented as an adjunct to antipsychotic medication in order to treat acute symptoms of psychosis such as agitation, aggression, irritability, or anxiety.
-They may also be used to treat side effects of antipsychotic medications such as movement disorders including tardive dyskinesia, however they are associated with their own side effects and are associated with well-established patterns of tolerance and dependence, so they are prescribed with caution.
+Benzodiazepines are minor tranquillisers that may be implemented as an adjunct to other medications in order to treat acute symptoms, such as agitation, aggression, irritability, and anxiety.
+They may also be used to treat side effects of antipsychotic medications such as movement disorders, including tardive dyskinesia.
+However, benzodiazepines are associated with their own side effects and are associated with well-established patterns of tolerance and dependence, so they are prescribed with caution.

-What is the evidence for benzodiazapines?
+What is the evidence regarding benzodiazepines for people with bipolar disorder?